Refugee Week Berlin 2025

 Refugee Week’s vision is for refugees and asylum seekers to be able to live safely within inclusive and resilient communities, where they can continue to make a valuable contribution.

-Refugee Week is a partnership project coordinated and managed by Counterpoints Arts.
-Our partners are listed with each project and their logos are in the banner below, incusive of our supporters in the previous years.
+This and previous years’ partners are listed with each project and all their their logos are in the banner below, since the first Refugee Week Berlin in 2022.

 There is a Bigger Us

 We are not the same.
 Our experiences are different and we do not have equal access to resources and power.
-But we are also interconnected and interdependent: part of a ‘bigger us’.
+But we are also interconnected and interdependent, part of a ‘bigger us’.
 We believe that the safety of each of us matters to all of us, and strive to come together around shared values of fairness, mutual support, kindness and respect for universal rights.

 Open to All